 In general, he doesn’t have any preconceived idea, he works only with his “visual instinct”.
 The shape is born out of found equipment that turns into a trunk, a wild glance or a pair of arms.
 “Either the final vision is immediate or the idea of the potential must mature and will emerge later on.”

 Gille restores varied scrap objects like, kitchen utensils, metal parts or tools of mechanics.
-His approach consists in giving them a second life by changing their original vocation.
+His approach consists of giving them a second life by changing their original vocation.

-The best and most fun aspect of looking at these robots is trying to recognize which parts where used or what object they might have belonged to.
+The best and most fun aspect of looking at these robots is trying to recognize which parts were used or what object they might have belonged to.
 Try it yourself, it’s fun!